From crisis to care: Tackling youth homelessness

 The housing system’s complexity and rigidity often leave young people without the support they desperately need.
 The lack of tailored support services meant that Layla and her siblings were left to fend for themselves.

-This is where organisations like Youth Off The Streets step in and provide a lifeline to young people.
+This is where organisations like Youth Off The Streets step in, providing a lifeline to young people and guiding them from crisis to care.
 When Layla connected with our staff, her life took a turn for the better.

 “When Youth Off The Streets came into the picture, my entire world changed,” she says.